PPE Info

 There is also a seperate hi vis spec dedicated to the rail industry for GORT vests and jackets, usually orange hi vis.
 This also incorporates the pull apart hi vis vests spec, en510 for people wearing Orange Rail hi vis when working on or near railways where moving trains or equipment is to be used.

-Only YELLOW and Orange hi vis vests are full en iso 20471 spec by legislation.
+Only YELLOW Orange and some Red hi vis vests are full en iso 20471 spec by legislation.

-Red vests, green vests and all other colours do not meet en iso 20471 specification
+Red vests, green vests and all other colours do not meet en iso 20471 class 2 specification though may meet class 1, (see label on product)

 Below are some of the required codes and safety explainations for various items of Hi Visibility and Personal Protective Equipment.